Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Jodene DeKorte Link

-Deb Page is the Associate Dean, Student Entry for the School of General Education.
-She started her career with Purdue Global as the Director, Education and Community Engagement located on the Indianapolis campus.
-Deb works with students and faculty through our student entry programs.
-Prior to this role, Deb worked as a high school guidance director, social services and as a marriage and family therapist.
+Deb Page is the associate dean, student entry for the School of Multidisciplinary and Professional Studies, where she works with students and faculty through our student entry programs.
+Page started her career with Purdue Global as the director of education and community engagement.
+Prior to this role, she worked as a high school guidance director, social services, and as a marriage and family therapist.

 Education: PhD, Capella University; MS, Butler University; BS, Defiance College